wangyu09/exkaldi/README.md

 feat = Exkaldi.compute_mfcc(wavFile, rate=16000, name="dummy_mfcc")
 ```
 The returned object: ___feat___ would be an Exkaldi __BytesFeature__ object.
 Implementing parallel processes is easy in Exkaldi because you only need to give the function mutiple resources.
+Exkaldi will decide a parallel strategy and assign these recources automatically.
 For example:
 ```
 # Parallel processes
 wavFiles = ["wav_0.scp", "wav_1.scp"]